 The Doctor of Engineering degree program is administratively managed by the Academic Dean's office in the college of engineering.
-Prasad Enjeti, Associate Dean of Engineering Academic Affairs, serves as the program's Department Head and Matthew Pariyothorn serves as the program's Academic Advisor.
+Dr. Timothy Jacobs, director of interdisciplinary engineering, serves as the program's department head and Tandilyn Morrel serves as the program's academic advisor.

 The Doctor of Engineering (D.Eng.)
 Program prepares women and men to work at the highest levels of the engineering profession.
 This program emphasizes solving problems that arise in using technologies beneficial to mankind.
 However, those problems and their solutions frequently affect society in nontechnical ways.
 Therefore, technological advances implemented through business and industry require direction by persons possessing both high technical competence and professional understanding of the social, political and institutional factors involved.
 Graduates of the D.Eng.
 Program are uniquely qualified to fulfill that important role.